“Instagram is stupid” is the last text I got from my little sister 5 minutes ago.

 My problem with IG is a little more mundane; a tad more mental.

-Biting my Twitter fingers as we speak, knowing that I’ve just entered no-man’s-land.
+I’m biting my Twitter fingers as we speak, knowing that I’ve just entered No Man’s Land.

-So let me just begin right in the middle.
+So let me just begin with an apology.

 But what if I don’t wanna be a brand?